 England is full of amazing castles full of history that are worth a visit, and in this post, we have created the ultimate list of the most famous castles in England.

-Please note, this list only includes castles located within England, we also have a list with famous castles in Europe.
+Please note, this list only includes castles located within England, we also have a list of famous castles in Europe.

 1. Windsor Castle